 I did the only thing I could think of as I rubbed my neck.
 I yelled, “Your brothers are eating all the ice cream!”
 Like a flash, she was off my lap and running through the garden.
 As I scooped the ice cream, I heard her tell her brothers, “Did you know Gigi has a waddle?
 It’s really soft and it wiggles.
 She keeps her wisdom in it.
 I’m going to get one too.”

-Naturally, I felt honored and quickly carried the ice cream to the table.
+Before the boys could start their own inquisition, I carried the ice cream container to the table.
 “Who wants more ice cream?”
-I asked.
+I yelled.

-Wasn’t that the wise thing to do?
+Wasn’t that a wise thing to do?
 I thought so.
 Seems my waddle is making me wiser every day.